Introducing Fairness by design

 →Interview likelihood: +6.8%.

->Layout bias: always send a one-pager mono-column double-color resume.
+>Layout bias: always send a one-pager mono-column with a maximum of 2 text colores resume.
 People focus on the layouts that is the easiest to read.

 →Interview likelihood: +N columns= -3.2% x N and +N pages = -3.8% x N.